QE-Lab/dqcsim-openql-mapper/README.md

 This repository contains some glue code to use the OpenQL Mapper as a DQCsim operator.

+NOTE: this only works on Linux.
+Your mileage may vary in general; try building and installing from source if installing through pip doesn't work.

 ## Compile-time mapping (OpenQL) vs runtime mapping (DQCsim + OpenQL)

 It is very important to note that DQCsim is a *simulator* framework, and